wp-plugins/coolclock/readme.txt

 This plugin integrates [CoolClock - The Javascript Analog Clock](http://randomibis.com/coolclock/) into your WordPress site.
 Currently you can add it as a Widget to your sidebar.
 A shortcode to insert a clock into your posts and pages and a PHP function to your custom theme is planned for the next release.

+= Features =

+- No flash means compatible with pads and most other mobile devices
-There are 22 different preset skins to choose from plus a Custom skin option to create your own.
+- 21 different skins to choose from
+- Custom skin option to create your own skin style

 See [the FAQ's](http://wordpress.org/extend/plugins/coolclock/faq/) to learn how to configure your own skin settings.

-CoolClock is writen in javascript (Prototype and a little jQuery) and uses no flash, so it is compatible with pads and other mobile devices.

-**Recommended:**
-For increased site performance, simply install and activate the plugin [Use Google Libraries](http://wordpress.org/extend/plugins/use-google-libraries/) to load jQuery from Googles CDN.
+= Pro features =

+- Extra skins
+- Custom background image
+- Positioning options

+Pro features are availabe in the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/).

 = Translators =